Leaving on a High Note

 Ann Buller with a group of young girls visiting from Toronto middle schools, 2015.

 Ann has long wished to empower girls and women through education, outreach programs and mentorship.
-Towards that end, she created the first Women in Skilled Trades Office and introduced the Women’s Skilled Trade Opportunities Program.
+Toward that end, she created the first Women in Skilled Trades Office and introduced the Women’s Skilled Trade Opportunities Program.
 In 2012, she launched Strong Girls Strong Women to inspire girls between the ages of 9 and 14 to explore non-traditional career options through engaging on-campus programming and demonstrations.

 The Sloan Leadership Academy was established to expand student leadership development offerings.
 All Centennial students are automatically registered for a Student Leadership Passport program, and those who complete the requirements receive a Distinction in Leadership, a co-credential that appears on their academic transcripts at graduation.

-A key achievement under her watch was the establishment of the Downsview Campus: Centre for Aerospace and Aviation.
+A key achievement under her watch was the establishment of the Downsview Campus: Bombardier Centre for Aerospace and Aviation.
 The $72-million project repurposes the historic, former de Havilland of Canada headquarters to include a modern hangar, new classrooms, high-tech workshops, composites labs, and a campus resource centre to accommodate the expected enrolment growth in support of Canada's aerospace industry.

 To list all of Ann’s accomplishments, awards and accolades since taking the helm in 2004 could fill an encyclopedia volume.
 Suffice it to say that her vision to transform Centennial has been both realized and entrenched.
 With her guidance, the college community has authored three Book of Commitments, comprehensive strategic plans that lay out the college’s roadmap in five-year increments.